is a graphical tech demo shown at the 2012 E3

 - Summon Magic: At least one of the functions of the large crystal is to summon a dragon.

-- Urban Fantasy: The setting combines magic and a setting that wouldn't be too far out of place in the modern Middle East, complete with modern firearms.
+- Urban Fantasy: The setting combines magic and a setting that wouldn't be too far out of place in the modern Middle East, complete with turban-wearing attackers using modern firearms that strongly resemble AK-47s.